ApeWorX/ape/docs/userguides/testing.md

 ### `dev_message`

 This is the expected dev message corresponding to the line in the contract's source code where the error occurred.
+These can be helpful in optimizing for gas usage and keeping revert reason strings shorter.

 Dev messages take the form of a comment in Vyper, and should be placed on the line that may cause a transaction revert: